Math lessons from Kashmir: Large group of students + social distancing = open air classrooms

 There is no fee for the open air class, and even those not part of Gaash are welcome to join.
 In normal times, the fee for one eight-month course – Physics, Chemistry, Math – is Rs 10,000.
 Right now, with incomes hit due to the pandemic, parents have been asked to pay if and when they can.

 The math class has been on for almost a month.
-A few days ago, physics classes have begun, run by Rafeek Ahmed, also of Gaash.
+A few days ago, physics classes have begun, run by Rafiq Bhat, also of Gaash.

 The lockdown is not new for Kashmir, though.
 Neither is the lack of internet – both started when Article 370 was abrogated on August 5, 2019.